ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+as we feci now, and their lives were as
+active as our own.
+They passed away
+like a vapor, while Nature wore the same
+aspect of beauty as when her Creator com­
 manded her to be.
 The heavens shall
 be as bright over our graves as they now
 are around our paths.
 The world shall